thiagoa/thiagoa.github.io/_posts/2022-02-19-moving-an-existing-linux-installation-to-a-new-encrypted-drive.markdown

 mv /lib/firmware/amdgpu-backup /lib/firmware/amdgpu
 ```

-That fixed the graphical screen, even though I still got three
+I still got three `amdgpu` warnings after that but they were
+harmless - in other words, that was enough to get the password UI
-`amdgpu` warnings!
-If anyone has a better solution, I'd be more than
+working!
+If anyone knows a better solution, I'd be more than
 interested in hearing about it :)

-## Booting your system on your new drive
+## Booting your system on your new hard drive

 That's pretty easy, just reboot your computer!
 The Linux Boot Manager
-should already be the default boot option.
-If your system looks
+should already be the default boot partition.
+If you're not happy with
+that choice, go to your BIOS boot manager and change the default boot
+partition (`F8` in my machine).

+If you face any errors while booting Linux, you may have gotten some
+step wrong.
+On the other hand, if your system looks exactly as it was
-exactly as it was before, that's a win, congratulations!
+before, that's a win, congratulations!
+If you're keeping your old hard
+drive, now you can wipe it off and enjoy even more space than you had
+before!

+P.S.: If you are wondering how I dual-boot between Linux and Windows,
+I respect Pop_OS! defaults and don't use grub at all.
+Rather, I press
+`F8` at boot time to launch my BIOS boot manager!